|

 destroyer.
 "Elite prisoners don't fare well," she said.
 She

-returned her gaze to the Cardship's last known location, "Where did she
+returned her gaze to the Cardship's last known location, "As soon as

 destoryer.